TikTok sets new default time limits for minors

-In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
-According to the Pew Research Center, about two-third of Americans teens use TikTok.
+In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video-sharing app.
+According to the Pew Research Center, about two-thirds of American teens use TikTok.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.